IgVincon/IgVincon.github.io/pages/projects.md

 ![screenshot](/images/screenshot-2023-04-24-182717.png)

 A responsive 404 error page developed for the [Responsive Web Developer] path.
-It was built using HTML & CSS.
+It was built using `HTML` & `CSS`.
 You can check the solution to the challenge by heading to its [GitHub Repo] or you can [visit the page where it's deployed].

 ----